carpentries-incubator/scons-novice/instructors/instructor-notes.md

 $ make scons-lesson.zip
 ```

-## Beware of Spaces!
+## Beware file extensions and spaces!

+The most commonly occurring problem is likely to be confusion over file extensions.
+By defualt
+`SConstruct` and `SConscript` files do not have extensions.
+Some text editors and file managers may
+add default extensions as `*.txt` or `*.py`.
+This can be particularly confusing to debug if a
+student's file manager hides the extension by default, e.g. Windows File Explorer.

-The single most commonly occurring problem will be students using
+A commonly occurring problem will be students using
 spaces instead of TABs when indenting actions.

 ## Makefile Dependency Images